 What is an IRS Seizure ?

 An IRS Seizure allows the Service to legally take your assets.
-The money from your assets will be used to pay off your past-due federal tax debt.
+The money from your assets will be used to pay off your past-due federal tax liability.
 The most frequent type of seizure is a levy.
 Methods in which an IRS Levy will occur can be garnishing your wages, taking money directly out of your bank account and taking your property.
-Property can be real estate, vehicles or other items to sell and fulfill your tax debt.
+Property can be real estate, vehicles or other items to sell and fulfill your tax liability.
 Personal Property seizure is the most intense action taken by the IRS.
 In most cases, the IRS can also take property that is not actually in your possession.
 This means that if you have cars sitting at your relative’s house or vacation property, the IRS can come and get them.

 Final notice of intent to levy and Your Right to a Hearing.

 An IRS levy will occur after a Federal Tax Lien has been filed.
 The Federal Tax lien secures the interest of the IRS on your property and other assets when you have a tax bill.
 The IRS Levy gives permission to secure any funds through the sale of those assets with a lien.
 Prior to the levy being enforced, you must be advised with an IRS notice, “Final notice of intent to levy and Your Right to a Hearing.”
 This notice will be issued by certified mail, directly to your address.
 The notice will make you aware that you have an unpaid balance and that you must respond immediately.
-If ignored, the IRS will take drastic measures to ensure the unpaid tax debt gets satisfied.
+If ignored, the IRS will take drastic measures to ensure the unpaid tax liability gets satisfied.
 Usually, a deadline of 30 days is granted on the notice.
 If the deadline time passes and you do not contact the IRS, they will move forward with the Levy.

 The IRS is looking to withhold your state income tax refund or use other methods listed above to secure the funds.
 It is important that you do not allow your collections process to get to this extent.
 The IRS can pretty much take all the items that you own.
 This even includes the home you and your family reside in.
 An IRS Seizure can occur by taking your wages, taking the rent money due to you by your tenants, seizing the available balance in your bank account and/or your retirement funds.
 The IRS will seize any asset you own and leave you with a few personal items needed.
 Items will have to be proven that they are used to conduct your trade or business or to maintain a basic lifestyle.
 There are some items that are excused from being seized.
 Some of these items are disability payments, public assistance or child support, unemployment benefits, specific pension and annuity benefits, furniture or other household items up to certain thresholds.
 This is not a full list of the exempt items and it is best to hire a trained professional to help you decipher the difference.